-The Campaigns and Advocacy Director provides the leadership required to design and launch strategic communications and advocacy campaigns that advance Hip Hop Caucus’ goals and impact.
-The Director will work closely with the communities served by HHC and will develop and supervise the implementation of integrated programs and campaigns to advance the mission and brand of Hip Hop Caucus.
+The Senior Director of Campaigns and Advocacy (Senior Director) provides the leadership required to design and launch strategic communications and advocacy campaigns that advance Hip Hop Caucus’ goals and impact.
+The Senior Director will work closely with the communities served by HHC and will develop and supervise the implementation of integrated programs and campaigns to advance the mission and brand of Hip Hop Caucus.
 This leader will oversee a team and work to grow an organizing program that builds the power of those who have been historically kept at the margins in HHC’s areas of focus.
-In addition, the Director will be an external representative for the Hip Hop Caucus through speaking engagements and partnerships with aligned organizations.
+In addition, the Senior Director will be an external representative for the Hip Hop Caucus through speaking engagements and partnerships with aligned organizations.

 Core responsibilities include: